 1980’s saw additions to the Lime Avenue ponds which involved a silt trap, a water feature in the dam to reduce stagnation, flagstones to aid visitors and an upper island.

-When the project is complete this area will not only help the current wildlife in that area but will also provide better breeding conditions for newts, dragonflies, damselflies and bats.
+Now that the project is complete, the ponds have provided better breeding conditions for newts, dragonflies, damselflies and bats.